 President, Building for the Arts NY, Inc.

-Wendy Rowden is the President of non-profit Building for the Arts NY.
+Wendy Rowden (she/her) is the President of non-profit Building for the Arts NY.
 Wendy comes to BFA with more than 30 years of experience in the real estate industry.
 Her passion is creative placemaking – using arts to make neighborhoods more vibrant and inclusive.

 Prior to joining BFA, she led Jonathan Rose Companies’ Investments where she was responsible for all aspects of the firm’s investment management business.
 Prior to Jonathan Rose Companies, Wendy served as Vice President, General Counsel and Secretary of The Rockefeller Group, the U.S. Subsidiary of Mitsubishi Estate Co.

 Wendy is an active member of the Urban Land Institute (former Trustee, Chair of 2017 Global Awards Jury, and past Chair of the Women’s Leadership Initiative).
 She is a member of the Board of Directors of the Brooklyn Navy Yard Development Corporation, where she chairs the Finance Committee.
 She is also a member of the Board of Directors of the Actors Fund Housing Development Corporation and Gemini Arts Initiative, the developer of the Powerhouse Arts Center in Gowanus, Brooklyn.